-FDA advisers back Novavax COVID-19 shots as new U.S. option
+FDA advisers back Novavax COVID shots as 4th US option

 That’s very different than the vaccines currently used in the U.S. The most widely used Pfizer and Moderna vaccines deliver genetic instructions for the body to produce its own copies of the spike protein.
 J&J uses a cold virus to deliver those instructions.

 Manufacturing problems held up Novavax’s vaccine but the company said those problems have been resolved.
-Novavax, a small biotech company, created the vaccine in its research lab, but the Serum Institute of India, the world’s largest vaccine maker, produces most of its shots including those slated for the U.S.
+Novavax, a small biotech company, created the vaccine in its research lab.
+But the Serum Institute of India, the world’s largest vaccine maker, produces most of its shots including those slated for the U.S.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.